 (AP) Mizuho Fukushima, leader of Japan's Social Democratic Party, speaks to a reporter outside Justice...

-He has repeatedly denounced the U.S. deportation order as politically motivated, demanded refugee status, unilaterally renounced his U.S. citizenship and said he wants to become a German national instead.
-He has also applied to marry a Japanese woman who heads this country's chess association and is his longtime companion.
+Fischer has repeatedly denounced the U.S. deportation order as politically motivated, demanded refugee status, renounced his U.S. citizenship and said he wants to become a German national instead.
+He also has applied to marry Mikyoko Watai, head of the Japan Chess Association.

 A federal grand jury in Washington, meanwhile, is investigating possible money-laundering charges involving Fischer, Richard J. Vattuone, one of his lawyers said this month.

 Fischer was reported to have received $3.5 million from the competition in the former Yugoslavia.
 He boasted at the time that he didn't intend to pay any income tax on the money.